truenas/documentation/content/SCALETutorials/Virtualization/_index.md

 Device notes:

 * A virtual machine attempts to boot from devices according to the **Device Order**, starting with **1000**, then ascending.
-* A **CD-ROM** device allow booting a VM from a CD-ROM image like an installation CD.
+* A **CD-ROM** device allows booting a VM from a CD-ROM image like an installation CD.
   The CD image must be available in the system storage.

 See [Adding and Managing VM Devices]({{< relref "AddManageVMDevicesSCALE.md" >}}) for more information.